- My form shows no success or error messages.

 - The embedded form code doesn't work with ASP.NET.

-Form shows no success or error messages.
+My form shows no success or error messages.

-Subscribers land on Signup Thank You Page.
+Subscribers land on Confirmation Thank You Page.

 - Navigate to the Lists page.